sydney0zq/PTSNet/README.md

 ## Acknowledgment
 The work was mainly done during an internship at [Horizon Robotics](http://horizon.ai/).

+## Citing PTSNet

+If you find PTSNet useful in your research, please consider citing:

+    @article{huang2018ccnet,
+            title={Proposal, Tracking and Segmentation (PTS): A Cascaded Network for Video Object Segmentation}, author={Zhou, Qiang* and Huang, Zilong* and Huang, Lichao and Han, Shen and Gong Yongchao and Huang Chang and Liu, Wenyu and Wang, Xinggang}, journal = {arXiv preprint arXiv:1907.01203v2},
+            year={2019}
+            }

 ## Thanks to the Third Party Libs
 - [py-MDNet](https://github.com/HyeonseobNam/py-MDNet)